The Third Generation (1979 film): Production

 The Third Generation was made immediately after Fassbinder achieved wide international critical and commercial success with The Marriage of Maria Braun.
 It was produced by Fassbinder's production company Tango Films for an estimated amount of 800,000 DEM.
-It was shot in Berlin from November 1978 to January 22, 1979, which is the period when the action takes place.
+It was shot in Berlin from November 1978 to 22 January 1979, which is the period when the action takes place.

-The large cast mainly comprised actors from Fassbinder's regular troupe: Hanna Schygulla, Margit Carstensen, Volker Spengler, Harry Baer and Günther Kaufmann among others.
+The large cast mainly comprises actors from Fassbinder's regular troupe: Hanna Schygulla, Margit Carstensen, Volker Spengler, Harry Baer and Günther Kaufmann among others.
 It also includes two international stars: Eddie Constantine, who had worked with Fassbinder earlier in the director's career, and Bulle Ogier, who did not speak German.
 Her dialogue was translated to her native French by Juliane Lorenz who worked as assistant director and editor, also having a cameo role as a job counselor.
 Some of the actors also worked behind the scenes: Harry Baer was executive producer, Raúl Gimenez was production designer and Volker Spengler was the art director.